sas448/CS1632_Fall2020/course-info.md

 ## Assignment submission

-All assignments will be submitted using GradeScope.
+All exercises and deliverables will be submitted using GradeScope.

 Assignments should be committed and pushed to GitHub to _a private repository_ and then submitted to GradeScope.
 Some assignments also require write-ups that